 The Duality of Coffee and Alcohol

 The research on coffee can appear overwhelmingly positive in news reports.
 But when you look at the literature, you will see a duality in its health role.
 On one hand, you will see an increased risk of elevated homocysteine – a risk factor for cardiovascular disease and neurological disorders – but also find a decreased risk of Parkinson’s, diabetes and liver disease.
-You’ll see an increase the inflammatory markers IL-6 (50% higher, C-Reactive Protein (30%) and TNF-alpha (28%) from one cup of coffee in healthy individuals.
+You’ll see an increase in the inflammatory markers IL-6 (50% higher, C-Reactive Protein (30%) and TNF-alpha (28%) from over one cup of coffee in healthy individuals, but an increase in telomere length.
 Caffeic acid and chlorogenic acid in coffee inhibit the enzyme COMT, which is the dopamine, adrenaline, and estrogen metabolism pathway.
 COMT requires magnesium, and if you have certain variants in COMT that already slow it down, coffee will slow it down further.
-The diuretic action and inhibition leads to low magnesium and ramps up dopamine, adrenaline and estrogen levels.
-Enter anxiety.
+The diuretic action and inhibition leads to low magnesium and can ramp up dopamine, adrenaline and estrogen levels.
+Enter anxiety for some people.

-For certain people who metabolize caffeine well, eat a b-vitamin and electrolyte rich diet, have normal COMT enzyme function, exercise and sleep deeply, the pros and cons of coffee even out.
-For many clients at Swanson Health Center, however, it is common for coffee to be problematic due to exacerbating stress, anxiety, poor digestion, poor bone health, poor sleep and dependence for energy.
+For certain people who metabolize caffeine well, eat a b-vitamin and an electrolyte-rich diet, your COMT enzyme is functioning at a higher rate, exercise and sleep deeply, the pros and cons of coffee even out.
+For many clients at Swanson Health Center, it was extremely common for coffee to be problematic due to its use to mask symptoms, exacerbate stress, anxiety, poor digestion, poor bone health, poor sleep and dependence for energy.